 It's certainly valuable data, but the medicine can be tough to swallow.

-Many business owners use the Global Positioning System (GPS) tracking to optimize the deployment of their valuable assets, such as vehicles and people.
+Global Positioning System (GPS) tracking performs various functions.
+Business owners worldwide use GPS asset tracking systems to optimize the deployment of their valuable assets such as vehicles and people.
+Also, GPS tracking applications provide a variety of data, including real-time asset location (where they are right now), historical data (where the asset has been), and other related information (what the asset has done).
 GPS tracking applications provide a variety of data, including real-time asset location (where they are right now), historical data (where the asset has been), and other related information (what the asset has done).
 These applications often have analytical components that present evaluated data, such as a Driver Scorecard, which can help the business owner take actions to further optimize their assets.

 GPS technology is easily transferred to the health care arena, where researchers can record real-time information and history and couple that information with other existing clinical data.
 There are wearables that provide heart rate, respiration, steps, and GPS location.
 There are other GPS trackers worn by the elderly or disabled to provide information to caregivers about their daily activities.
 There are even wearables that can translate and track gestures to recognize key tasks, such as smoking and eating.